 It’s certainly true that flashbacks are a symptom of PTSD, however, flashbacks are not the only, or even most common symptom.

 People with PTSD can also feel overly alert, irritable or wound up, find it hard to sleep or concentrate, be easily startled and constantly ‘on the alert’ for danger, or find themselves trying to avoid any reminder of a past trauma – from particular people or places, to activities and events.
 Sometimes they may simply feel emotionally numb and detached from the world around them (Better Health Channel).

 But like all mental illnesses it’s personal, and will vary person to person.

-Psychosis is not a symptom associated with PTSD, and those with the illness who do not abuse alcohol or drugs, are no more likely to ‘snap’ and go on ‘violent rampages’ than they would have before the trauma occurred.
+Those with the illness who do not abuse alcohol or drugs, are no more likely to ‘snap’ and go on ‘violent rampages’ than they would have before the trauma occurred.

 In fact, research indicates that if anything, people with PTSD are more likely to retreat and withdraw than become aggressive.